dohoanggiahuy317/Distributed-Key-Value-storage-Proj/README.md

-I can't directly create files on your system, but I can rewrite the readme for you in more detail:

 ## minikeyvalue: A Simple Distributed Key-Value Store

 Minikeyvalue is a lightweight (around 1000 lines of code) distributed key-value store written in Rust.
 It's designed for simplicity and scalability, making it a good option for storing large amounts of data (between 1MB and 1GB per value) across multiple machines.